richarda/list-pr-for-teams-action/README.md

-# Open pull requests for Teams action
+# List pull requests for Teams action

 This action lists the open pull requests in a repo for Teams